Bassem-Shaker/AltenCodeChallenge/README.md

 ## Solution Architecture:
 This task divide into the following main microservices & components
 1. **Front End Portal**: angular Single Page Application (designed & implemented to support module Lazy loading) that provides users the ability to see An overview of all vehicles on one page (full-screen display), together with their status, the vehicles information as well the last ping time if the vehicle is down.
 It is real time overview page for the current vehicles status.
-Also the use able to filter, to only show vehicles for a specific customer or filter to only show vehicles that have a specific status.
+Also the user able to filter, to only show vehicles for a specific customer or show vehicles that have a specific status.

 2. **Customers Service**: It provides basic information about each customer such as name, address and it will include any customer contacts information, Zip codes, phones, customer companies. and designed to Add/update/delete any customer data and feed any other microservice with these data.

 3. **Vehicles Simulation MessageQueueing Service**: it simulate the real vehicles ping which as it runs on the background processing and scheduling with IHostedService which runs every one minute to raise event only if the vehicle is chosen randomly to be connected thus will send asynchronous event to the event bus (RabbitMQ) so other services can react and it will listen for acknowledgement receive.

 4. **Vehicles service** a sole purpose of this service is responsible for managing vehicle pings thus logging the vehicles data as well update each machine with its status on SQL DB.
 It subscribes to events related to vehicles Simulation MessageQueueing lifecycle and reacted with sending acknowledgement.
-Also it's provide front end with the indeed vehicle information as well search capabilities by customer or machine status. its optional to split this service to two microservice, one to handle vehicle API and another microservice to subscribes to events related to vehicles Simulation.
+Also it's provide front end with the indeed vehicle information as well search capabilities by customer or machine status.
+There is an option to split this service to two microservice, one to handle vehicle API and another microservice to subscribe to events related to vehicles Simulation.

-5. **RabbitMQ**: responsible for the communication between microservices You can find architectural diagram of the task below.
+5. **RabbitMQ**: responsible for the communication between microservices.

+You can find architectural diagram of the task below.

 ![Diagram ](https://user-images.githubusercontent.com/30432856/57286173-03ffd480-70b5-11e9-9ec7-6cdd454f5afb.png)